Washington Medical Marijuana Facts

 Originally the law authorized possession and cultivation of cannabis by patients with a doctor’s recommendation.
 In 2008, the legislature expanded the list of conditions to include Crohn’s disease, Hepatitis C with intractable and severe syndromes.
 But finally, in 2015, the state legalized pot possession for recreational use, opening the door for expanded medical use as well.
 Patients suffering from a wide range of conditions may now grow up to 15 plants and also possess as much as 24 ounces of weed.

 A curious fact about medical marijuana in Washington is that the state does not have a patient registry or a medical marijuana card; instead, patients use their doctor’s recommendation (which must be on tamper-resistant paper) as their document of eligibility.

 - Washington allows patients or their caregivers to possess more medical marijuana than most states.
 In fact, the law states that they may possess a “60-day supply” of marijuana and this amount was not specified until a decade later.
 In 2008, the state officially defined a 60-day supply as being no more than 24 ounces of usable marijuana and/or 15 plants.

 - The Washington Department of Health was only instructed to determine the 60-day supply and study issues related to access to medical marijuana.
 That has mostly been the extent of state involvement with the program.

-- Due to the lack of a registry there are no official statistics about medical marijuana patients.
+- Due to the lack of a registry, there are no official statistics about medical marijuana patients.
 A 2009 Marijuana Policy Project estimate gave a number of 35,510 likely patients.

 - It was estimated that in 2007 there were roughly 630,000 marijuana users in the state, more than half of who were over age 26.
-Marijuana is also the most popular among Washingtonians aged 18 to 25, over 31% of who report cannabis use.
+Marijuana is also the most popular among Washingtonians aged 18 to 25, over 31% of who reported cannabis use.